olaniyan4m/Thenga-Project/REAL_APP_SOLUTION.md

-# 🚀 Real App Solution - Get Your Actual Pezela App
+# 🚀 Real App Solution - Get Your Actual Thenga App

 ## 🚨 **The Problem:**
-You're seeing a simple HTML demo instead of your actual Pezela app with:
+You're seeing a simple HTML demo instead of your actual Thenga app with:
 - ✅ **Complete Business Dashboard** with all features
 - ✅ **Orders Management** with real data
 - ✅ **Payments Processing** with live stats